 There are now 387 Confucius institutes in 94 countries, 31 of which are located in universities, in Benin, Botswana, Cameroon, Egypt, Ethiopia, Ghana, Kenya, Liberia, Madagascar, Mali, Morocco, Nigeria, Rwanda, Senegal, South Africa, Sudan, Togo, Tunisia and Zimbabwe.

-According to the Student Registar Santosh Aryal, Wittenborg University started receiving a few students from Africa in 2004, however since 2007 African students have continued to grow, with 34 of 200 students currently making up a significant proportion of the student community at our growing management institute!
+According to the Student Registar Santosh Aryal, WUAS started receiving a few students from Africa in 2004, however since 2007 African students have continued to grow, with 34 of 200 students currently making up a significant proportion of the student community at our growing management institute!
 We look forward to welcoming more students from African countries in September!'

 by Anesca Smith